 Sensing coverage is only one responsibility of a wireless sensor network.
 To operate successfully, a sensor network must also provide satisfactory connectivity so that sensing data or information can be delivered to aggregation points or a sink node.
 Many protocols in WSN considered both coverage and connectivity in WSN.
 The relationship between coverage and connectivity has been provided in [3] and [5].
 Assume a convex region A and a set of sensors with the uniform sensing range Rc and the communication range Rs, complete coverage of A implies connectivity if and only if Rc≥2Rs.
 Some protocols [2] use this assumption so that the connectivity is automatically guaranteed without paying extra efforts besides coverage.
 In case of insufficient transmission range (Rc<2Rs), extra attention is needed to achieve coverage-preserved connectivity.
-In [], a greedy algorithm was proposed which works by selecting, at each stage, a communication path of sensors that connects an already selected sensor to a partially covered sensor.
+In [6], a greedy algorithm was proposed which works by selecting, at each stage, a communication path of sensors that connects an already selected sensor to a partially covered sensor.
 The selected path is then added to the already selected sensors at that stage.
 By incrementally increasing the coverage using connected sensors, both coverage and connectivity are guaranteed.
 Some coverage protocols ensure connectivity by incorporating some connectivity maintenance protocol.
-For example in [3], CCP is integrated with SPAN [] to form a connected cover set.
+For example in [3], CCP is integrated with SPAN [7] to form a connected cover set.
 It also should be noted that the converge-preserved connectivity is more challenging when designing distributed protocols.
 For example in [3], when Rc≥2Rs, sensor node is able to determine its status by exchanging message with its active neighbors within a single hop communication range.
 However when Rc<2Rs, a node may not be aware of all sensing neighbors through such single-hop message change and the number of active nodes would be higher than necessary in this case.
 To address this problem, one approach is that each node broadcasts the messages within [2Rs/Rc] hops.
 Since connectivity is always needed in WSN, hereinafter, ‘coverage’ always means connected coverage for simplicity.

-Despite of the aforementioned protocols proposed for WSN to ensure both coverage and connectivity, to the authors’ best knowledge, none of them can be applied to a special monitoring area, structural health monitoring (SHM).